GaotTian/SFA-Net/README.md

 2、OS-dataset.

 ## Testing and visualisation
-The weights will be uploaded to the folder ./weights
+The weights have been uploaded to the folder ./weights
 ```shell script
 python main.py
 ```